A Practical Guide to Chaos Engineering

 Best Practises

 Smaller blast radius: Begin with small experiments to know the unknowns and learn about them.
-Scale out the experiments, only when we gain confidence.
-Start with a single compute engine or a container or a microservice to reduce the potential side effects.
+Scale-out the experiments only when we gain confidence.
+Start with a single compute engine, a container, or a microservice to reduce the potential side effects.

 Test tool selection: Perform a study of the test tools available.
-Compare the features available and the time and effort required to build your own tools.
-We recommend not to pick tools that perform random experiments as it would become difficult to measure the outcome.
-Use the test tools that perform thoughtful, planned, controlled, safe and secure experiments.
+Compare the available features and the time and effort required to build your tools.
+We recommend not picking tools that perform random experiments as it would become difficult to measure the outcome.
+Use the test tools that perform thoughtful, planned, controlled, safe, and secure experiments.

-Exercise first in Lower environment: get confidence in the tests, start with staging or development environment.
-Once the tests in these environments are completely successful, move up to production.
+Exercise first in the Lower environment: get confidence in the tests, start with staging or development environment.
+Once the tests in these environments are complete, move up to production.

 Roll Back & Abort planning: ensure effective planning is exercised to abort any experiment immediately and revert the system or service back to its normal state.
-If experiment by any chance causes a severe outage, track it carefully and do an analysis to avoid it happening again.
-If these plans are void or cannot be run, exercise effective root cause analysis to learn further on the outage.
+If an experiment causes a severe outage, track it carefully and do an analysis to avoid it happening again.
+If these plans are void or cannot be run, exercise effective root cause analysis to learn further about the outage.

 Path to achieve maturity of Chaos Testing: